t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Smart agriculture integrates information and communication technology with farming technology.
 Intelligent farms use IoT technology to measure and analyze temperature, humidity, sunlight, carbon dioxide, soil, etc. in crop cultivation facilities.
 Depending on analysis results, control devices are used to set environmental parameters to an appropriate state.
 Remote management is also possible through mobile devices such as smartphones.

 In existing farms, simple systems such as management according to temperature and humidity can easily and inexpensively be implemented with IoT technology.
 Sensors in fields are gathering data on field and crop condition.
 This data is then transmitted to cloud servers, which process data and recommend actions.
 Usage of edge computing can reduce by a large amount data transmitted up and down the network, resulting in saving cost and bandwidth.
 Locally generated data can be processed at the edge, and local computing and analytics can drive local actions.
 With edge computing, it is also easy for farmers to select large amounts of data for processing, and data can be analyzed even in remote areas with poor access conditions.
+Other applications include enabling dashboarding, e.g., to visualize the farm status, as well as enhancing XR applications that require edge audio/video processing.
 As the number of people working on farming decreases over time, increasing automation enabled by edge computing can be a driving force for future smart agriculture.

 **Smart Construction**